 Signs of poor audiometry or poor service

-Audiometric testing in heath screening is important as it is the fall-back which ensures people are being kept safe and not harmed by noise risks.
-Poor hearing has such a terrible impact on every element of a sufferer's life that the effects cannot be understated, but all too often I've seen audiometric testing so woefully done the provider should be thoroughly ashamed of it, and this applies equally to the big boys as well as the small ones.
+Hearing testing at work is important as it is the fall-back which ensures people are being kept safe and not harmed by noise risks.
+Poor hearing has such a terrible impact on every element of a sufferer's life that the effects cannot be understated, but all too often I've seen audiometry done so woefully done the provider should be thoroughly ashamed of it, and this applies equally to the big boys as well as the small ones.
 Some of the worst testing I've ever come across has been provided by a huge insurance company selling health screening services to its clients, although this was followed as a close second by a sole-trader occupational health nurse contracting out their screening services to several large clients.

-Some of the things I have seen in audiometric screening which scream out that the service is not good, and a client should not wary of are:
+Some of the things I have seen in workplace audiometry which scream out that the service is not good, and a client should not wary of are:

 1. Lack of assigning date of birth